How a Debt Management Plan Works

 What’s the benefit of a DMP?

-The primary benefits of a DMP are reduced interest rates and a faster payoff time.
+The primary benefits of a DMP are reduced interest rates and a faster payoff time, which can save you a massive amount of money.
 In many cases, accounts paid through a DMP may also see recent late or over-limit fees waived or reduced.
 Depending on the status of the account, inclusion on a DMP also often puts a stop to any ongoing collection attempts.

 Why do creditors offer these benefits?